Rohit-Alex/Tsuki-No-Me/src/Tutorials/ReadmeFiles/NextJs.md

 #### Streaming (SSR)
     - strategy that allows for progressive UI rendering from the server
     - Work is divided into chunks and streamed to the client as soon as it's ready
-    - This enables users to see parts of the page immediateluy, before the entire content has finished rendering
+    - This enables users to see parts of the page immediately, before the entire content has finished rendering
     - This improves both the initial load time performance and rendering of UI elements that rely on slower data fetches, which would otherwise block the entire route

+**Server only code** : when server side functions are included in a client component then we get error while compiling itself.

+**Client only code** : Just as it's important to restrict certain operations to the server, it's equally important to confine some functionality to the client side
+- Client-only code typically interacts with browser-specific features like the DOM, the window object, localStorage etc which are not available on the server
+- Ensuring that such code is executed only on the client side prevents errors during server-side rendering
+- To prevent unintended server side usage of client side code, we can use a client-only package

+#### Context in NextJS
+- Context providers are typically rendered near the root of an application to share global application state and logic For example, the application theme
+- However, since React context is not supported in Server Components, attempting to create a context at the root of your application will result in an error
+- To address this, you can create a context and render its provider inside a separate Client Component